Who doesn’t like chocolate? But choose-your-level? What on earth does that mean?

 - Use a double boiler, or heat a pot of water and place a bowl over the water.
 Bring water to a boil, and place the chocolate and coconut oil in the upper chamber or in the bowl

 - Once melted, remove from heat, and add the sea salt, sweetener and optional flavours.
 Stir well to combine.

 - Carefully pour the chocolate into candy molds (I use silicone molds), and place in the fridge for 2 hours to set.

 - Store chocolates in the fridge.
 Because of the coconut oil content, the chocolates will have a tendency to melt on your fingers if left at room temperature.
 But the texture from the coconut oil is so worth it.

-Remember: if you want to make more chocolate at one time, just multiply the ingredients by however many ounces of chocolate you want to use (ie 2 tbsp coconut oil for 2 oz chocolate)
+Remember: if you want to make more chocolate at one time, just multiply the ingredients by however many ounces of chocolate you want to use (ie 2 tbsp coconut oil for 4 oz chocolate, etc)

 Also Remember: The higher the percentage of cocoa in the chocolate, the less sugar it contains.
 So 70% chocolate will contain the most amount of sugar compared to 85% or 100%.
 I don't suggest adding extra sweetener to 70% or 85% chocolate, but that's just me!